mbvdev/backend-documents/request-lifecycle.md

-Below is a **clean, polished, interview-ready, README.md** version with:

-✅ One-line definitions
-✅ Short explanation
-✅ Use cases
-✅ Diagram
-✅ Perfect formatting for future interviews

-You can copy–paste this directly into your repository.

----

 # 🚀 **NestJS Request Lifecycle — Clean & Complete Guide**

 This document explains the **official, correct request lifecycle in NestJS** with simple definitions and real-world use cases.